foliagecp/sdk/tests/leak/README.md

-1. **Deterministic invariants** — exact counters must return to their own post-warmup baseline (delta == 0): cache-tree population (live values / total nodes / tombstones), WAL backlog (`pendingTxs`, `activeOps`), the graph key mutex, the process-global object-type cache, per-id statefun machinery, the mediator reply store, export sessions, goroutines.
+1. **Deterministic invariants** — exact counters must return to their own post-warmup baseline (delta == 0): cache-tree population (live values / total nodes / tombstones), WAL backlog (`pendingTxs`, `activeOps`), the graph key mutex, ALL five process-global crud caches (object-type, type-edge, object-trigger, link-trigger, HRN), per-id statefun machinery, the mediator reply store, export sessions, goroutines.
+Counter coverage is deliberately exhaustive: a per-entry structural leak (one map record per call, tens of bytes) sits far below any statistically honest heap floor, so counters — not heap slopes — are the instrument that catches that class.
 2. **Statistical drift bound** — over M measured cycles the OLS slope `b` of each heap metric is computed with its standard error. **LEAK ⇔ `b > 3·SE(b)` AND `b > floor` AND the tail slope (second half of the